cahute/cahute/docs/references/cmake.rst

 ``CAHUTE_SDL``
     Enable the use of SDL_.

+    This is enabled by default on `platforms SDL2 support
+    <SDL2 platforms_>`_.

 ``CAHUTE_UDEV``
     Enable building and installing the udev rule.

+    This is enabled by default when building for Linux.

 ``CAHUTE_UDEV_GROUP``
     Name of the group to which the udev rule gives permission to calculators